auth0-training/labs-node-working-with-connections/README.md

     **⚠️ Note to internal Okta employees: Do NOT use your EMU (Enterprise-managed user) account since Codespaces are disabled.**

 2. An Auth0 account: You'll also need an Auth0 account.
-If you do not already have one, you can create a free one [here](https://auth0.com/signup).
+You should use a new account for our labs so that you have a fresh tenant.
+Register for one [here](https://auth0.com/signup).

 ## Accessing and Working with Auth0 Labs